-Casa Petra Vera is on six and a quarter acres of temperate high desert grassland, punctuated by juniper and agave, 4700 feet up the eastern flanks of Portal Peak in the Chiricahua Mountains.
+Casa Petra Vera is on six and a quarter acres of temperate high desert grassland-chaparral, punctuated by juniper and agave, 4700 feet up the eastern flanks of Portal Peak in the Chiricahua Mountains.
 It is bounded by state-to-federal lands on one side, and the ancient small oaks of Portal Peak Wash on another.
 The humbling view east sweeps the compass along San Simon Valley and the Peloncillo range.
 It is 3 miles from the mouth of Cave Creek Canyon, 8 miles from the American Museum of Natural History’s Southwestern Research Station, and 27 miles from thousands of acres of rhyolite hoodoos within the Chiricahua National Monument.

-Having experienced the pace and hurdles of working within nonprofit status, we are founding Casa Petra Vera as a simple co-proprietorship with modest upkeep and transparent integrity.
+Having experienced the pace and hurdles of working within nonprofit status, we are founding Casa Petra Vera as a simple co-proprietorship with transparent integrity.

 In Search Of:

 - Tradespersons’ and artisans’ community-partnerships, with experience or interest in natural building techniques

-- Reduced cost for, or contributions of, sustainable building materials such as - Hempcrete IFC-type block, PaveDrain P-ACB/M, solar power equiptment, pumice/clay, reclaimed lumber beams/slabs, etc
+- Reduced cost or contributions of sustainable building materials such as - Hempcrete IFC-type block, PaveDrain P-ACB/M, solar power equiptment, pumice/clay, reclaimed lumber beams/slabs, etc